MicrosoftDocs/azure-dev-docs/articles/javascript/includes/vscode-extension-mongodb.md

 ## Create and use database with VS Code extension

-Create a Cosmos resource first because this will take several minutes.
+Create an Azure Cosmos DB resource first because this will take several minutes.

 1. In Visual Studio Code, open the **Azure** explorer by selecting the Azure icon in the primary side bar or use the keyboard shortcut (<kbd>Shift</kbd> + <kbd>Alt</kbd> + <kbd>A</kbd>).
 1. In the **Resources** section, select your subscription, then right-click on **Azure Cosmos DB** and select **Create Server**.